afarber/OpenMapView/examples/Example03Markers/README.md

 ## Map Location

-**Default Center:** Bochum, Germany (51.4661°N, 7.2491°E) at zoom 14.0
+**Default Center:** Calculated from marker positions (~51.47°N, 7.22°E) at zoom 13.0

-All 5 markers are positioned around Bochum within ~1km radius.
+All 6 markers are positioned around Bochum at real landmark locations.